robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-4-tls-support.md

 We need to:

 * Generate a TLS certificate for our target app's hostname
+* Generate a root CA public/private key pair and use the private key to sign this TLS certificate
 * Install our root CA's public key as one of the trusted authorities on your phone
-* Generate a root CA public/private key pair and use the private key to sign this TLS certificate
 * Pass this certificate into `twisted`'s `listenSSL` function and use it to listen for incoming connections

 This won't hurt a bit.

-# 2.1 Generate a certificate
+# 2.1 Generate a certificate for our Root CA

 Libraries for creating and signing TLS certificates are available in most sensible programming languages.
 It only takes a few lines of code to generate our first "self-signed" certificate for `google.com`.
 A self-signed certificate is one that is signed using only its own private key.
 All this signature encodes is the vacuous statement "I assert that I am the true owner of this domain."
 It offers no other proof of its validity other than your inherent trust (or mistrust) of the organization and the network presenting it to you.
 This is like trying to get through immigration using a passport that you drew and stamped yourself.